Links on SoundGuys may earn us a commission. Learn more.

 TYGR 300 R

 Traditional gaming headsets have a lot going for them.
 They offer compact, simplified solutions to the audio needs a wide range of gamers—from the aspiring Fortnite professional to the hobbyist looking for the most cinematic and immersive audio experience.
 However, for all their features, bells, and whistles, gaming headsets often don’t quite nail the basics.
 Mic quality is often pretty average, and the audio usually over emphasizes bass to obnoxious degrees.
 That’s where Beyerdynamic TYGR 300 R comes in.

-Who are the Beyerdynamic TYGR 300 R for?
+Who is the Beyerdynamic TYGR 300 R for?

-What are the Beyerdynamic TYGR 300 R like?
+What is it like to use the Beyerdynamic TYGR 300 R?